michael-genson/Unified-Shopping-List/README.md

 Due to some of the current implementation being bare-bones, registration is open to a small group of people (via a whielist).
 Some things to implement before I consider opening it up:
 - ~~properly supporting registrations using a JWT/confirmation email~~ Done!
-- setting up an SMTP service for this domain
+- ~~setting up an SMTP service for this domain~~ Done!
+- implement login lockouts
-- implementing throttling and rate-limits
+- implement throttling and rate-limits

 In addition for increasing support for other applications, some features on the (soft) roadmap:
-- improving the Alexa integration to be bi-directional
+- improve the Alexa integration to be bi-directional
-- scheduled weekly items that are automatically added to your shopping list
+- add scheduling for items that are automatically added to your shopping list weekly (or otherwise)
-- implementing rich features (such as tagging) for applications that support them
+- implement rich features for applications that support them (such as tagging)
 - make the frontend a little more mobile friendly